darshand15/darshand15.github.io/_pages/education.md

 {% include base_path %}

-## PES University - Bangalore (Aug 2018 - Aug 2022)
+## PES University - Bangalore (July 2018 - May 2022)
- * B. Tech with Honours in Computer Science and Engineering
+ * B. Tech in Computer Science and Engineering (First Class with Honors)
  * CGPA: 9.54/10 (Top 5%)
  * Acquired Specialization in Systems and Core Computing
  * Received the CNR Rao Merit Scholarship in every Semester for being in the top 5% in academics